Active Membership in this Society is limited to physicians who have the following qualifications:

-- The proposer will forward a completed application packet to the Membership Committee Chairman.
-This must include the candidate's curriculum vitae, completed application, proof of Board Certification, and documentation of urologic oncology procedures performed.
+- The candidate will forward a completed application packet to the Membership Committee Chair.
+This must include the candidate’s curriculum vitae, completed application, proof of Board Certification, and documentation of urologic oncology procedures performed.

-- Completed applications must be received one month prior to the Annual Board Meeting of the Society in order to be considered at that meeting.
+- Completed applications must be received two months prior to the Annual Board Meeting of the Society in order to be considered at that meeting.

-- The Chair of the Membership Committee shall present the applications with the Committee's recommendations to the Executive Committee for review and approval.
+- The Chair of the Membership Committee shall present the applications with the Committee’s recommendations to the Executive Committee for review and approval.

-- Names of candidates approved by the Executive Committee shall be circulated by the Secretary to the Active Membership at least one month prior to the Annual Meeting.
+- Names of candidates shall be circulated by the Membership Chairman to the Active Membership two months prior to the Annual Board Meeting.
 This list shall include the name of the proposer and the type of membership recommended.
-Should any member desire additional information, it may be obtained from the proposer.
-All names rejected by the Executive Committee shall be automatically reconsidered for the next two years by the Membership Committee.
+Members may request additional information on any candidate.

 Election to Membership